Electric Vehicle Charging

 The move to a 100% renewable powered society must include aggressive action to transition away from fossil fuels for transportation.
 To that end, we have been early and eager proponents of electric vehicles, converting most of our fleet to either full EVs or hybrid EVs, and powering these with sunshine harvested off our own offices.

-This video offers a quick driving tour of the Chevy Volt and our charging station in Portland, Maine (among the first in the state):
+This video offers a quick driving tour of the Chevy Volt and our charging station in Portland, Maine (among the first in the state).
+As of today our three main offices (Liberty and Portland, ME and Brentwood, NH) all offer EV charging free of charge (ha!) to the public:

 Some amazing facts: